 The Group finances a significant part of its business operations and investments through cash flows and debt financing.
 Maintaining the Group's business operations and its ability to service its debts, therefore, requires a sufficient cash flow.
-The Group may in the future encounter difficulties in raising funds and may not necessarily be able to generate sufficient cash flows to maintain its competitiveness or amortize its debt.
+The Group may in the future encounter difficulties in raising funds and may not necessarily be able to generate sufficient cash flows to maintain its competitiveness or amortise its debt.
 The Group may also, in the future, become in breach of financial covenants and other obligations in its financing agreements, such as its Super Senior RCF and Existing Notes (as defined below), that constitute grounds for termination or acceleration and thereby cross-acceleration under the Notes.
-Any failure to create a sufficient cash flow to support its business operations, to raise sufficient financing adverse effect on the Group's future prospects and financial position and, thereby, on the Issuer's ability to operate and, consequently, have a material adverse effect on the Group's future prospects and financial position and, thereby, on the Issuer's ability to fulfil its obligations under the Notes.
+Any failure to create a sufficient cash flow to support its business operations, to raise sufficient financing at commercially acceptable terms or to manage liquidity risk may severally impede the Group's ability to operate and, consequently, have a material adverse effect on the Group's future prospects and financial position and, thereby, on the Issuer's ability to fulfil its obligations under the Notes.